 “Balancing rights to free expression and privacy with government requests is no easy task for ICT companies.
 These assessments are an important milestone demonstrating the value of a collaborative, but rigorous approach,” said Arvind Ganesan, Director of Business and Human Rights at Human Rights Watch and GNI Board member.
 “We look forward to continuing to work with GNI’s member companies to ensure their respect for human rights and to welcome new members willing to take on this challenge.”

 GNI has also learned from the assessment process this year and will consider several opportunities for improvement.
-Among the topics GNI will consider are: developing recommendations on training company Board Directors on free expression and privacy concerns; helping to improve the information sources for companies conducting human rights impact assessments; and developing recommendations on the review of vendor contracts put in place by companies before the formation of GNI.
+Among the topics GNI will consider are: developing recommendations on training company Board Directors on freedom of expression and privacy concerns; helping to improve the information sources for companies conducting human rights impact assessments; and developing recommendations on the review of vendor contracts put in place by companies before the formation of GNI.

 “The companies are far from perfect, but the point is to work with them so that they can take practical and meaningful steps to improve.
 GNI’s membership is learning together from this assessment process,” said Rebecca MacKinnon, Senior Fellow at the New America Foundation and GNI Board member.